Leonard is a big fan of "Perfect World International" and he loves playing with the Barbarian class.

-Armor-For armor pieces, I look for bonuses like, +Vitality, +HP, +HP recovery, and reduce physical damage %.
-Waste bonuses like maximum endurance, and reduced requirements are lost on this build and if that is all your getting with a piece of gear I would try to do better.
+- Armor: For armor pieces, I look for bonuses like, +Vitality, +HP, +HP recovery, and reduce physical damage %.
+Waste bonuses like maximum endurance and reduced requirements are lost on this build, and if that is all your getting with a piece of gear, I would try to do better.

 This section may be a little geeky, and I do apologize for that, but, I want to try to be as thorough as possible to help you determine what sort of statistical allocation you will want to implement.

 There is not a whole lot of option when it comes to building a Barbarian.
-You are forced to use so much points towards Strength, due to the Axes requirements, which leaves you very little wiggle room.
+You are forced to use so many points towards Strength, due to the Axes requirements, which leaves you very little wiggle room.
 We will talk about your options, but there just is not much to say.

-1.)
-Tank Build – Levels 1-30 as a barbarian may have been the worst experience of my life.
+- Tank Build: Levels 1-30 as a Barbarian may have been the worst experience of my life.
 And I did it twice.
 My first Barbarian became a bad experiment, so I started a second.
 This is my method I used for that build.
 Some people may think I am completely wrong, but I will explain my thinking.
 For levels 1-21, I went 6 strength, 4 dexterity.
 Yup, it is true.
 And from 23-41, I went 6 strength 2 dexterity, and 2 vitality.
 And from that point on, I would go with a 6 strength, 1 dexterity, and 3 vitality, until you hit 80 dexterity, then you do not need to add any more Vitality.
 I did this because I had to speed up solo fighting, it took forever, and since nobody wants a level 20 barb to tank for them, why not throw all your point into Dexterity early.
 At level 71, I currently have about 7500 HP when in tiger and buffed out.
-That may not be as high as some, but it is pretty good, And on top of the I have a Critical rate of over 5% and 80 dexterity
+That may not be as high as some, but it is pretty good, And on top of the I have a critical rate of over 5% and 80 dexterity

-2.)PvP or High Dexterity Build – I think this is not that bad of a build.
+- PvP or High Dexterity Build: I think this is not that bad of a build.
 I believe that for PvP, a Barbarian can get away with Less Vitality.
 If they want to.
 Barbarians actually take well to Dexterity.
-They get 8 accuracy points and 8 evasion points per Dexterity added, only blademasters are better.
+They get 8 accuracy points, and 8 evasion points per Dexterity added, only blademasters are better.
 So, going with a 6 strength 3 dexterity, and 1 vitality build, could result in a very hard hitting Barbarian.
 One very well suited for PvP.
 At least in my mind.
-Of course you may not be able to tank as well, but there are many areas you can make up extra HP.
+Of course, you may not be able to tank as well, but there are many areas you can make up extra HP.

 Skills are always broken down like this for me.
 There are Passive, Buffs, Defensive, and Attack skills.